astoria-tech/FOIL-Request/README.md

 An important tool in making records available is the Freedom of Information Law Request, which is the tool that all New Yorkers can use to request information from government agencies and any information they receive is made public.
 Since the FOIL request was such an important part of the process of keeping government agencies accountable, the team looked into resources that helped citizens make these requests.

 After her research, Ania found that as someone without a journalism or law background, the process could be overwhelming.
-She also found that and there are problems in the system that activists would be interested in knowing.
-The goal of the project is to teach  the FOIL request process and provide resources to complete a request and understand the system in order to improve it.
+She also found that and there are problems in the system that activists would be interested in knowing about.

 ### Team members

 Ania [researched](https://docs.google.com/document/d/1TshUYKxeS_TzChjOFm8ZvY-kHKq_kg94msalWKY3Al8/edit?usp=sharing) and wrote the copy of the website, and created the [wireframes](https://www.figma.com/file/bEPQchkNVnfYuQSui4FgNT/FOIL-Request?node-id=0%3A1) of the design of the site.
+She also developed the site, with Chris' help.

-Chris developed the website.
+Chris developed the website and very kindly helped Ania learn CSS and HTML.

-Alex created the branding for Astoria Digital, which was incorporated into the final design.
+Alex created the [style guide](https://www.figma.com/file/LXKWblcPXToV1uVakYXbhB/Astoria-Digital) for Astoria Digital, which was incorporated into the final design.

 ### How to help